Creating Rainbows in the Rain and Stars in the Dark

 At the end of summer 2018, I bought a large sketchbook and some art supplies and started brainstorming the ideas and images that appeared to me in scribbles and sketches.
 I woke up early, often in the deep darkness of the morning, and began my work in the soft silence of morning solitude.

 I let these ideas and images marinate and ferment in the kitchen of my mind before deciding on my direction.
 It would be a book of life lessons, simple enough for an elementary school child to understand yet complex enough for a middle schooler to appreciate.
 This book could grow with and would follow them throughout their lives, with a framework of 20 essential lessons.
+And adult readers could also appreciate the uplifting message and joyful art.

 I’m known as a positive and energetic person but I seek out the sun only because I know from experience how deep episodes of despair can be.
 Life is beautiful but it is also incredibly hard, and I wanted my book to reflect that reality.
 With that sentiment in mind, I began writing the 20 lessons–short phrases with just a few sentences of elaboration for each.